 Almost everything about TNF’s Wawona 6 is big.
 It maximizes its ample interior space to give much-needed comfort to campers who don’t want to deal with cramped sleeping arrangements.
 It has a high ceiling for adults to breezily walk under without hunching their back.
 And its massive front vestibules are great for storing gear and even lounging.

-For its weather performance, the Wawona 6 may be a single-wall, but it’s strong enough to withstand high-speed winds and heavy rains.
+For its rain and wind performance, the Wawona 6 tent may be a single-wall, but it’s strong enough to withstand high-speed winds and heavy rains.
 It’s 3-season rating, however, does not make it compatible with more frigid temperatures.

 The tent’s single-wall doesn’t provide commendable ventilation.
 All it has are 2 large windows and 2 top vents.
 Without a rainfly to contribute to the tent’s airflow, campers may experience annoying condensation and warm temperatures inside, especially in hotter seasons.